MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Company

 A company in Dynamics 365 Finance or Dynamics 365 Business Central represents an individual legal entity or business unit within an organization.
 Each company can have its own financial data, settings, and operations.
 The terms "company" and "legal entity" are used interchangeably in Dynamics 365 Finance.
 A company is a major data boundary in Dynamics 365 Finance where users can be assigned access to each company independently.

+### Competency

+Competencies in Dynamics 365 refer to the combination of skills, knowledge, and attributes that employees need to perform their roles effectively.
+The system enables organizations to define and assess competencies for various job positions.
+Competency management ensures that employees possess the necessary qualities to meet job requirements and align with organizational goals.

+### Competency analysis

+Competency analysis refers to the process of evaluating and assessing the skills, knowledge, and abilities that employees possess in relation to their job roles.
+In the context of Dynamics 365 for managing employee performance and growth, competency analysis involves identifying the specific competencies required for various positions within the organization.
+This analysis aids in defining clear job expectations, aligning employee skills with organizational goals, and facilitating targeted learning and development initiatives.

 ### Compliance controls